yzjedu/cs151-pa2-csking2/final_design.md

  #   4. While decision == "yes"
+    1. Ask user to input amount of sticks they want to play with, 10-100
-    1. output amount of losses from each player to user
+    2. output amount of losses from each player to user

-        2. set amount_of_sticks to 100
+    3. if amount_of_of sticks >= 10 and amount_of_sticks <= 100

-    2. While amount_of_sticks > 0
+      1. While amount_of_sticks > 0
         I. ask player 1 to enter how many sticks they want, store in p1

         II. if p1 is 1, 2 or 3